da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

     The blue line demonstrates the bias of the standard Monte Carlo estimator for AAD and the red-dots the instability of FD.
 For the relation of the FD shift size (plus the amount of Monte Carlo samples) and the degree of instability, please check the descriptions within the above mentioned works.
 Please check the [homepage](http://christian-fries.de/finmath/stochasticautodiff/) of the author, for further reading on stochastic automatic differentiation.

  Stochastic automatic differentiation allows the user to have reasonable results even if inputing payoffs (e.g. with indicator functions) that would typically lead to biased-results.
-However,by construction, it is restricted to the specific set classes that were implemented.
+However, by construction, it is restricted to the specific set classes that were implemented.
 For example, consider the two-dimensional autocallable case within ["A Monte Carlo pricing algorithm for autocallables that allows for stable differentiation."](https://www.math.uni-frankfurt.de/~harrach/publications/StableDiffs.pdf).
 Here, we'd have to add the proposed transformation and perhaps a specific node on the graph that would allow the support of these kind of instruments.

 All in all, taking all these considerations into account, one topic I'll investigate in the following it the question on how to create new Monte Carlo estimators, that allow for bias-free Greeks using standard AAD.